uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-text.md

 This explanation must be in your own words, based on what you understood in class (e.g. do not paraphrase a definition).

-### Representing text with ASCII

-***Note that this section should be short.
-ASCII is no longer widely used, for reasons you will explain.
-You are only using it to ensure you have covered the Achieved criteria and to give you a starting point for Unicode.
-Unicode will be the main part of this project.***

-This section will be around ½ of a page in your report.

-Start by explaining what ASCII is (no more than 1 - 2 sentences).
-You should **not** include an ASCII table -- this adds nothing of value to your report.

-Show how your first name is repesented with bits using ASCII.

-Explain why ASCII is no longer widely used in practice (no more than 2 - 3 sentences).

 ### Representing text with various Unicode systems

 ***This is the main part of your project.***

 This section will be around 1½ pages in your report.
-There are 4 parts to it.
+There are 5 parts to it.

 1. Introducing the idea of Unicode and UTF (up to ½ of a page).
 2. Showing your text samples.
+3. Showing how 1 character from each text sample can be represented with UTF-32
-3. Showing how 1 character from each text sample can be represented with UTF-8
+4. Showing how 1 character from each text sample can be represented with UTF-8
-4. Comparing the representation size of each text sample using UTF-8, UTF-16 and UTF-32, and explaining your findings.
+5. Comparing the representation size of each text sample using UTF-8, UTF-16 and UTF-32, and explaining your findings.

 **Choosing the text samples**